smh53/Flutter_LoginUI_Basic_Firebase/README.md

 # App
-Login UI design and basic register/login firebase implementation(Firebase for IOS is not implemented.)
+Login UI design and basic register/login firebase implementation(Firebase for IOS is not implemented and Forgot Password button is not functional)

 # Design